 • Proficiency in MS Office Suite (Word, Excel, PowerPoint);

 • Legally authorized to work in the United States without visa sponsorship; and,

 • Possesses a valid Oklahoma State Driver’s license at the time of appointment in order to perform necessary travel and must be willing and able to fulfill all job-related travel normally associated with this position.

 • Knowledge of Open Records Act and Open Meeting Act.

 PHYSICAL ASPECTS OF THE POSITION:

 • Sitting at a desk and using a computer terminal and keyboard;

 • Filing and retrieving hardcopy and electronic files;

-• Using the scanner, calculator, copier, and fax machine;
+• Using the typewriter, calculator, copier, and fax machine;

 • Ability to travel on occasion.